 The components of the client layer are built on content management services available from the lower layers of Documentum architecture.
 The components in applications, that are built, can be common for other applications as both the web-based applications and Microsoft Windows-based applications access the same dictionary from the repository.

 Documentum’s application layer provides the integration of content servers with enterprise applications.
-It also offers several products that provide a collaboration of content management system with the application layer.
+It also offers several products that provide a collaboration of content management systems with the application layer.
 Here are some products:

 The link is provided with the help of content services which gives the power of all the Documentum functionality to the user.

-Documentum foundation classes, as mentioned in the interface layer, form a higher order of API providing all the functionality of Documentum.
-DFC can be defined as a cluster of Java classes that can make the functionality of Documentum server available to you by implementing a set of attributes.
+Documentum foundation classes, as mentioned in the interface layer, form a higher-order of API providing all the functionality of Documentum.
+DFC can be defined as a cluster of Java classes that can make the functionality of the Documentum server available to you by implementing a set of attributes.

-The DFC can be used in following ways:
+The DFC can be used in the following ways:

-As DFC is based on Java, and it can easily integrate with the client programs that function on Java.
+DFC is based on Java, and it can easily integrate with the client programs that function on Java.
 In order, to run DFC API you must have a Java virtual machine (JVM) program on your system.
-The DFC can either be a machine that runs the content server or it can be a middle tier system i.e. application developed by the help of web development kit (WDK).
+The DFC can either be a machine that runs the content server or it can be a middle-tier system i.e. application developed with the help of a web development kit (WDK).

-Documentum Business Object framework (BOF) is an object-oriented framework which can be built into DFC in order to develop a custom application.
-BOF in DFC have the capabilities of :
+Documentum Business Object Framework (BOF) is an object-oriented framework that can be built into DFC in order to develop a custom application.
+BOF in DFC has the capabilities of :

-The reusability factor of BOF module gives you access to its modules in any type of DFC based Documentum application. i.e. you don’t have to create a new module for every application.
-This feature reduces the time and effort and helps the user in building the solution faster.
+The reusability factor of the BOF module gives you access to its modules in any type of DFC-based Documentum application. i.e. you don’t have to create a new module for every application.
+This feature reduces time and effort and helps the user in building the solution faster.

 Image source: emc.com

-When you create a new module in the repository system, it creates a folder named dmc_module to denotes the modules.
-The implementation of JAR files are then linked to the particular module in the module folder.
+When you create a new module in the repository system, it creates a folder named dmc_module to denote the modules.
+The implementation of JAR files is then linked to the particular module in the module folder.

 A lifecycle in Documentum states the different stages a document goes through during the ‘lifetime’ of that particular document.
 The lifecycle of Documentum gives an idea of how the changes are made in any document as it progresses through its lifetime.
 A lifecycle in Documentum also provides you with a notification indicating when the document gets approved by calling the custom codes and performing specific operations.

-It can also automate the operations on a document for example if you want to reflect the approval_date of the particular document, a lifecycle state extension can easily automate the operation.
+It can also automate the operations on a document for example if you want to reflect the approval_date of a particular document, a lifecycle state extension can easily automate the operation.

-Lifecycles are created and maintained for the usage in any document by the help of Documentum developer studio.
+Lifecycles are created and maintained for usage in any document with the help of the Documentum developer studio.
 Lifecycles are stored in dm_policy as objects in the docbase.
 However, only one lifecycle can be attached to a particular document.
-The r_policy_id attribute and the r_current_state attribute are maintained to store document’s lifecycle and its current state respectively.
+The r_policy_id attribute and the r_current_state attribute are maintained to store the document’s lifecycle and its current state respectively.

-The DFC and BOF provide developers with the binding of custom made business logic’s that are referred to as the Web Services of Documentum.
+The DFC and BOF provide developers with the binding of custom-made business logic that is referred to as the Web Services of Documentum.
 These custom logic are responsible and are used to call the functions on another document across the internet or in any organization i.e. intranet.